Jana loves compiling and sharing lists about the natural world, science, and history.

 In 2019, a worrying trend appeared.
 The simplex viruses are breeding with each other.

-Scientists have known for years that HSV-1 and HSV-2 can blend their genetic material.
+Scientists have always known that HSV-1 and HSV-2 can blend their genetic material.
 But nobody grabbed their hair and screamed at the thought of having both simplex versions at once.
 Expert opinion was soothing.
 According to them, the strains mixed in the distant past and never again.
 A 2019 study showed how wrong that opinion was.
 The fornication had never stopped.

 Curiously, only genital herpes takes genetic material from the encounter.
 As a result, many patients are infected with a strain of HSV-2 that carries large chunks of HSV-1.
 This gene shifting should worry anyone hoping for a cure.
 Scientists fear that genital herpes might grab genes from HSV-1 to outsmart any vaccine it encounters.
 Looking at the worst-case scenario, this means that HSV-2 is incurable for the foreseeable future.